Allan Eleouet

-Allan Eleouet (born 29 July 1994) is a Swiss footballer who plays as a winger and forward for Vevey-Sports, on loan from Étoile Carouge.
+Allan Eleouet (born 29 July 1994) is a Swiss footballer who plays as a winger and forward for Bavois.

 Career

 Eleouet started his career with Swiss fifth tier side Baulmes.
 In 2015, he signed for Yverdon in the Swiss fourth tier, helping them achieve promotion to the Swiss second tier within 6 seasons.

 In 2022, Eleouet signed for Bosnia and Herzegovina club Tuzla City.
 On 7 August 2022, he debuted for Tuzla City during a 0–0 draw with Sloboda (Tuzla).